gonzsanc/Excel-Trading-Trainer/README.md

 Use the buttons to open and close operations.
 Only one "In Progress" operation per bar is allowed.
 To reset the operations panel, click on the reset operations button.

+#### INDICATORS SHEET
+This sheet extends the information from the current and previous bars.
+It provides absolute, relative, dynamic and technical indicators with a wide range of magnitudes.
+The sheet includes contextual help for each magnitude and a brief description of it.

 ## Sample Data:
 Over 400Mb of stock data from New York Stock Exchange companies can be downloaded already prepared for Excel here: https://drive.google.com/drive/folders/18DkJeCqpibKdR8ezwk9hGjdHYSGwovWH?usp=sharing